How to score a cheap flight without the fees.

 As of December 2015, the maximum dimensions allowed for personal items are 7x15x16.
 While this baggage size seems small, you’ll be surprised at how many fellow travelers make it work!
-There are a few companies like AirLibiano which make bags specifically to meat Allegiant’s personal item requirements!
+There are a few companies like which make bags specifically to meet Allegiant’s personal item requirements!
+Our favorite Allegiant-approved bags can be found HERE, HERE, and HERE.
 Otherwise, camera bags, diaper bags, or large women’s totes can be great options as well!

 How They Get You: Allegiant charges $5 to print out your boarding pass at their airline ticket booth.

 How to Outsmart Them: Print your boarding pass out BEFORE you arrive at the airport.
 If you’re flying from home, most boarding passes are available at least 24 hours before your take off time, providing enough time to print out a solo piece of paper.
 At a hotel?
 Ask about your location’s business center, and if not, see if the front desk can print out your boarding pass for you.
 Most hotels provide complimentary internet, and if you have to pay for printing, the charges will be significantly less than if you have Allegiant do it for you.